 To Indicate an Interruption or Change in Thought

-Particularly useful when writing dialogue, em dashes can be used to indicate interjections or changes in thought mid-sentence.
+Particularly useful when writing dialogue, an em dash can be used to indicate interjections or changes in thought mid-sentence.

 This technique is best used in creative or informal writing.